- 20 August 2009 | Kiteboarding

 Kiteboarding begins to be seen as serious growing new water sport.
 Safety, also, is one of the top priorities for the high profile manufacturers.
 Many new brands kick off their activity and the athletes and organizations spread through the world.

-In 2008, as referred in SurferToday.com here, Dominique and Bruno Legaignoux announce that they have entered into an ongoing intellectual property licensing agreement with Best Kiteboarding.
+In 2008, as referred by SurferToday.com, Dominique and Bruno Legaignoux announce that they have entered into an ongoing intellectual property licensing agreement with Best Kiteboarding.

 The licensing agreement settles all intellectual property rights between the parties for inflatable kites and control systems, past and present.
-The Kiteboarding or Kitesurfing is now 25 years-old.
-Understand how a kite is made, from the design process to real kiteboarding.
+Kiteboarding or kitesurfing is now 25 years-old.
+Learn how a kite is made, from the design process to real kiteboarding.